Maui Scuba Diving Fish Guide

 Rainbow Cleaner Wrasse

-The Hawaiian rainbow cleaner wrasse, yet another endemic species, is famous for its cleaning services.
+The endemic Hawaiian rainbow cleaner wrasse is famous for its cleaning services.
 They populate territories called “cleaning stations” where larger animals congregate to have parasites, loose skin flakes, and mucus removed from their bodies.
-They can even be seen cleaning the gills and teeth of much larger fish and eels!
+They can even be seen cleaning the gills and teeth of much larger fish and eels.
+Or maybe ear wax from a human’s ear!

 Hinalea I Iwi